yorevs/homesetup/README.md

 ALIAS   | Equivalent
 ------- | -------
-ifa     | 'List all active interfaces on the system' ip      | 'Get the real IP on the internet' ipl     | 'Get the local IPs on the local network' ips     | 'Get all associated local IPs of the machine'
+ifa     | 'List all active interfaces on the system' ip      | 'Get the Real IP on the internet' ipl     | 'Get all Local IPs on the local network' ips     | 'Get all (ipv4 & ipv6) associated local IPs of the machine'

 #### Mac Stuff

 ALIAS      | Equivalent
 ---------- | ----------
-clean-ds   | 'Delete all .DS_store files'
+clean-ds   | 'Delete all **.DS_store** files'
-show-files | 'Show hidden files in Finder' hide-files | 'Hiden hidden files in Finder'
+show-files | 'Show hidden files in Finder' hide-files | 'Hidden hidden files in Finder'

 **Please check: [bash_aliases](./bash_aliases.sh) for all aliases**